tthorntone/AdNauseam-Wiki/µBlock-vs.-ABP:-efficiency-compared.md

 Here is a quick illustrated comparison of efficiency using various angles.
 Each extension were tested alone, as the only extension present.
+Benchmarking was performed with Chromium on Linux Mint 64-bit.

 ### Own memory footprint